-Individuals responsible for performing root cause analysis in high-hazard industries/ high reliability organizations and related sectors such as the mining, construction, chemical and petro-chemical industries, transportation, medical, waste handling/collecting, nuclear power, radiation protection, work protection, radioactive material and fuel handling (all classes), manufacturing/ production facilities, laboratories, defense, among many others.
+This course is intended for: Individuals responsible for performing root cause analysis in high-hazard industries/ high reliability organizations and related sectors such as the mining, construction, chemical and petro-chemical industries, transportation, medical, waste handling/collecting, nuclear power, radiation protection, work protection, radioactive material and fuel handling (all classes), manufacturing/ production facilities, laboratories, defense, among many others.

 The course will give you more than just a certificate: you will learn to properly execute root cause analysis to significantly reduce negative event frequency, secure safer operations through corrective actions, retain customer and public trust, and address regulators’ and management concerns with effective reporting and corrective actions.

 The course engages selected root cause reports for the participants to assess and evaluate.
 Example root case reports are pre-determined through discussion between the participants and the instructor.

 Each instructor has over 30 years direct experience in high-hazard industry, advanced and related degrees, and has earned rigorous professional certifications through examination.
 As well, each instructor is regularly engaged in leading or advising root cause teams investigating significant events in the power industry, petro-chemical, manufacturing, mining, electrical, construction, supplier, drilling, fabrication, decommissioning, transportation, nuclear power and other high hazard sectors.
 Course Instructors: Dr. Michael D. Quinn and others.